 Transaction policies are an important security measure for your organization.
 It is recommended to strictly configure these policies, especially for large withdrawal scenarios, to avoid high-risk situations such as having no transaction policies, having transactions that are not covered by a transaction policy, automatically approving all transactions, or allowing the same role to both withdraw and approve transactions.

-The following documentation explains how to set up message signing policies with the Initiators or Message Types conditions.
+The following documentation explains how to set up message signing policies with the Initiators, Message Types, or EIP-712 Message Content conditions.
 For Safe{Wallet} message signing policies, see Risk controls for Safe{Wallet} message signing.

 Create a message signing policy